Fried Pork Chops

 Instructions

-- 3Working one at a time, dredge each pork chop in the flour mixture, shaking off any excess.
-Transfer to a clean plate.
+- 3Working one chop at a time, dredge each pork chop in the flour mixture, coating both sides thoroughly and shaking off any excess.
+Transfer to a clean plate and keep separate until ready to cook.

-- 4Heat the oil in a large, deep skillet (cast iron is great here!) over medium-high heat.
-Add 1 tablespoon of the butter.
-Once the butter is melted, carefully lower in two of the pork chops, working away from you so the oil doesn't spatter.
-Make sure the chops are not touching.
+- 4Heat the vegetable oil in a large cast-iron skillet over medium-high heat.
+Once shimmering, add 1 tablespoon of the butter and swirl to combine.
+Once the butter is melted and foaming, carefully lower in two pork chops, working away from you to avoid splattering.
+Ensure the chops do not touch.

-- 6Transfer the fried pork chops to a plate or cutting board and cover to keep warm.
-Add the remaining 1 tablespoon butter to the skillet, the repeat with the remaining two chops.
-Cover and let rest for 5 minutes.
-Enjoy warm with a squeeze of lemon juice and sprinkle of herbs.
+- 6Transfer the cooked pork chops to a plate and cover with foil to keep warm.
+Add the remaining 1 tablespoon butter to the skillet and repeat steps 4–5 with the remaining two pork chops.

 Nutrition — Per Serving